-However, not all phase transitions conform to the picture described in the previous paragraph.
-Some transitions are not characterised by order parameters: it is the case of topological phase transitions.
-Other transitions are not accompanied by critical phenomena but show, instead, discontinuities of the order parameters and other peculiar features such as metastability and hysteresis.
+However, not all phase transitions conform to the picture described in the previous paragraphs.
+Some other transitions are not characterised by order parameters: it is the case of topological phase transitions in which some special excitations change drastically their behaviour at a critical point.

 In Fig. 2.1 we show a phase diagram of a particle system with the usual gas, liquid and solid phases.
 For the sake of simplicity, it is better to discuss phase transitions in the context of magnetic systems.
 This is what we shall do in the rest of this Chapter.
 The second part of the Lectures will deal with quantum statistical physics and we will then discuss quantum phase transitions.
 Finally, we note that dynamic phase transitions are sharp changes in the dynamic evolution of a macroscopic system.
 We will not discuss them in these notes.